Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### How can a language be inspired by LISP without being LISP?

-The main differences between FUSION and LISP are that FUSION is tree based instead of list based, and that FUSION boasts a nicer syntax.
+The main differences between FUSION and LISP are that FUSION uses doubly linked trees instead of singly linked lists, and that FUSION boasts a far nicer syntax.
 While FUSION may not be too far a cry from pure LISP, Kaeon FUSION is very different from popular LISP dialects like Common LISP, Scheme,